CloudNativeGame/structured-filter-go/README.md

   // Or And must be placed before any other method call, and only one of them can be called, at most once.
   Or() IFilterBuilder
   And() IFilterBuilder
-  // KStringV KBoolV KNumberV are used to build `$eq` filters of corresponding data types.
+  // KStringV KStringArrayV KBoolV KNumberV KNumberArrayV are used to build `$eq` filters of corresponding data types.
-  KStringV(key string, value string) IFilterBuilder KBoolV(key string, value bool) IFilterBuilder KNumberV(key string, value float64) IFilterBuilder
+  KStringV(key string, value string) IFilterBuilder KStringArrayV(key string, value []string) IFilterBuilder KBoolV(key string, value bool) IFilterBuilder KNumberV(key string, value float64) IFilterBuilder KNumberArrayV(key string, value []float64) IFilterBuilder
   // KObjectV is used to build filters other than `$eq`.
   KObjectV(key string, value FilterBuilderObject) IFilterBuilder
   // Build is usually placed at the end of the chaining method calls and returns the filter string.
 It is reentrant.